rsmusllp/king-phisher-plugins/README.md

 ### Server Plugin Installation
 Server plugins can be placed in the `data/server/king_phisher/plugins` directory of the King Phisher installation.
-Additional search paths can be defined using `plugin_directories` in the server's configuration file.
+Additional search paths can be defined using the `plugin_directories` option in the server's configuration file.
 After being copied into the necessary directory, the server's configuration file needs to be updated to enable the plugin.

+### Dependency Installation
+Some plugins require additional Python packages to be installed in order to function.
+These packages must be installed in the King Phisher environment by running `pipenv install $package` from within the King Phisher installation directory.

 ## License
 King Phisher Plugins are released under the BSD 3-clause license, for more